Mccranky83/imgbrd-grabber-docs/docs/docs/sites/source-example.md

 Once done, run `npm install` in the "src/sites/" directory to install the dependencies.
 Then, you can build all sources with `npm run build`.
 You can also run the linter to check for invalid coding style issues with `npm run check`.

+!!! note

     VS Code is the recommended light IDE for editing sources, but any other can do the trick.

 ## Structure